TRAFEED

 Classification record A general term for documents that record the result of export classification

-Non-controlled certificate A document certifying that an item "does not fall under" regulation
+Certificate of non-applicability A document certifying that an item does not fall under regulation

-Parameter sheet A checklist for entering product specifications to determine classification
+Parameter sheet A checklist for entering product specifications and determining classification

 Item-specific comparison table A checklist in CISTEC's format

-Meaning Record of the classification process Proof of non-controlled status
+Meaning Record of the classification process Proof of non-applicable status

 Classification result Either controlled or non-controlled Non-controlled only

-Uses Internal records, attached to license applications Submitted to customs, submitted to counterparties
+Uses Internal records, attached to license applications Submitted to customs and counterparties

 What Is a Parameter Sheet?

-A parameter sheet is a checklist for entering product specifications and comparing them against regulatory standards.
+A parameter sheet is a checklist for entering product specifications and matching them against regulatory thresholds.

-• Prepared by field (communications, computers, machine tools, etc.)
+• They are organized by field (communications, computers, machine tools, etc.)

 What Is an Item-Specific Comparison Table?

-An item-specific comparison table is a form provided by CISTEC (Center for Information on Security Trade Control) that allows checking of all items in Appended Table 1 of the Export Trade Control Order.
+An item-specific comparison table is a form provided by CISTEC (Center for Information on Security Trade Control) that lets you check every item in Appended Table 1 of the Export Trade Control Order[^6].

 • Covers all product categories